puneet4840/puneet4840/README.md

 ### Hi there, I'm Puneet - aka [Puneet.GitHub.io][website] 👋

 ## I'm a Python Developer, and Youtuber!
-- 🔭 I’m currently working on a [Data Cleaning And Processing][]!
+- 🔭 I’m currently working on a [Data Structure and Algorithms][]
-- 🌱 I’m currently learning [Data Science][]
+- 🌱 I’m currently learning [Machine Learning][]
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to listen music

 ### Connect with me: